AnacletoLAB/GRIP-Transformer/readme.md

 used for the associated paper.
 It does not contain the later B6 or B7 3-mer training pipelines.

-## Scientific objectives
+## Scientific objective

-The code is designed to investigate the following questions:

-Conditioned generation of an interacting ncRNA partner given a target ncRNA sequence.
+The objective of this work is to generate an interacting ncRNA partner conditioned on a given target ncRNA sequence.

-Sequence diversity alone is not interpreted as evidence of robust conditioning on `RNA1`.
+Given an input ncRNA (`RNA1`), the model generates a candidate interacting ncRNA partner (`RNA2`).

 ## Main scripts